810 North 22nd Street

 Hospital Main Phone Number:

-The MCH&HS Labor and Delivery Department is designed to enhance the birthing experience.
-Our highly skilled and caring staff addresses the unique needs of families while allowing parents to make choices for this very personal experience.
-We provide families with a warm, relaxed atmosphere in which to experience one of life’s greatest moments.
+You will have a warm, relaxed atmosphere to experience one of life’s greatest moments.
 Our nurses are ALS (Advanced Life Support), ACLS (Advanced Cardia Life Support), PALS (Pediatric Advanced Life Support), NRP (Neonatal Resuscitation Program), ALSO ( Advanced Life Support in Obstetrics), and EFM (Electronic Fetal Monitoring) certified.

 For more information about our Labor and Delivery services and education programs, or for a free tour, please call us at (402) 426-1153.

 Dr. Sisk attended medical school at the University of North Texas Health Science Center and completed his residency at the Ehrling Bergquist Clinic at Offutt Air Force Base in collaboration with the University of Nebraska Medical Center.
 He is a member of the Uniformed Services/American Academy of Family Medicine and the American College of Osteopathic Medicine.
 He has his Nebraska Medical License as an Osteopathic Physician and is certified in Advanced Cardiac Life Support, Advanced Life Support Obstetrics, and is an instructor for the Neonatal Resuscitation Program.
 He has special interests in Family Medicine and Obstetrics.